akshitagupta15june/Face-X/DETECTION AND RECOGNITION USING RASPBERRY PI/README.md

 ## Quick Start📘
 You can directly [download](https://www.wikihow.com/Download-a-GitHub-Folder) the entire [Face-X](https://github.com/akshitagupta15june/Face-X) and select the folder you want.
-All you have to do is now assemble hardware part.

 ## Initialize the camera and grab a reference to the raw camera capture